Category: Quick Facts

 Can I use the loan to build a new home?

 Previously these loans could not be used as construction loans and homes needed a Certificate of Occupancy before the loan application could be started.
-This changed in the past few years and now homes in construction are eligible.
+This changed in 2017, and now homes in construction are eligible.
 Read here to learn specifically about obtaining a Reverse Mortgage for Purchase on new construction.

 How is the “Required Investment” amount determined?